-NAL = no action level for child resident scenario from the Risk Methods Document (DOE 2014b)
+NAL = no action level for child resident scenario from the Risk Methods Document (DOE 2015)

-^a This programmatic QAPP references the MCLs (or EPA screening level for tap water if no MCL) to support project planning and identify whether lower reporting limits may be needed for some constituents.
-The worksheet also lists the NALs established by the Risk Methods Document for the child resident scenario (DOE 2014b).
+^a This programmatic QAPP references the NALs established by the Risk Methods Document for the child resident scenario (DOE 2015) to support project planning and identify whether lower reporting limits may be needed for some constituents.
 In some cases, the laboratories may not be able to reach detection limits below the NAL.
 In these cases, the project team will address this issue in the decision process within the project-specific QAPP.

-^b Analytes marked with COPC are from Table 2.1 of the Risk Methods Document (DOE 2014b) and represent the list of chemicals, compounds, and radionuclides compiled from COPCs retained as COC in risk assessments performed at PGDP between 1990 and 2008.
+^b Analytes marked with COPC are from Table 2.1 of the Risk Methods Document (DOE 2015) and represent the list of chemicals, compounds, and radionuclides compiled from COPCs retained as COC in risk assessments performed at PGDP between 1990 and 2008.

-^c The analytical laboratory may not be able to meet the child resident scenario NALs established by the Risk Methods Document (DOE 2014b).
-For cases where the PQL is above the PAL/NAL, LATA Kentucky will have the laboratory report to the method detection limit, qualifying the result as estimated.
+^c The analytical laboratory may not be able to meet the child resident scenario NALs established by the Risk Methods Document (DOE 2015).
+For cases where the MDA is above the PAL/NAL, FPDP will have the laboratory report to the method detection limit, qualifying the result as estimated.
 Standard practices for qualifying data will apply for any result reported below the laboratory PQL.